nsbgn/thumbledore/README.md

   <kbd>Ctrl</kbd><kbd>+</kbd> --- you can rely on your muscle memory to
   type that first key as <kbd>Esc</kbd><kbd>a</kbd> and the second as
   <kbd>AltGr</kbd><kbd>e</kbd>.
+- For layout-independent keybindings in your window manager, it is important that emitted keycodes stay the same even as symbols change.

 ## Usage and installation